-Street Benches and trash receptacles area proposed along Coronado Drive and shall be designed per code and submitted for approval at building permit..
+Street Benches and trash receptacles area proposed along Coronado Drive and 5th Street and shall be designed per code and submitted for approval at building permit.
+We are proposing to install a bicycle rack within the Porte cochere area.

 J. Street Lighting